Fake Text Messages, Robocalls & Emails: Scams To Avoid in 2020

 It’s safe to assume that if anyone is asking for your bank or personal information, you’re being taken for a scam.
 You should never give out personal information to anyone on the internet who contacts you directly.
 If you have to make a financial transaction online, only do so on a secure server and through a reputable site.

-Government agencies offer these tips to protect yourself from scams:
+Government agencies offer these tips to protect yourself from scams to avoid:

 - Don’t respond to calls or messages from unknown or suspicious numbers.